-• Dr. NK Ganguly, Ex-DG, ICMR agreed to draft a National Vaccine policy.
+• Dr. NK Ganguly, Ex-DG, ICMR would draft a National Vaccine policy; Dr. Jacob Puliyel, will also provide his inputs in facilitating the drafting the policy document.
 Thereafter the policy document will be circulated to all members for their inputs before the final draft is discussed in the NTAGI meeting.